Higher Koszul duality and $n$-affineness: Categorified Koszul duality via coaffine stacks

-uniquely corresponds to the natural base change functor $\Mod_{\CX}\to\Mod_{\Bbbk}$ along the coaugmentation $\CX\to \Bbbk$ induced at the level of $\Bbbk$-cochains by $\eta$.
+uniquely corresponds to the natural base change functor $\Mod_{\CX}\to\Mod_{\Bbbk}$ along the augmentation $\CX\to \Bbbk$, induced at the level of $\Bbbk$-cochains by $\eta$.
 In particular, for any $\CX$-module $M$ the underlying $\operatorname{C}_{\bullet}(\Omega_*X;\Bbbk)$-module of $\smash{\widetilde{\mathrm{aff}}}^\ast_X(M)$ is equivalent to $M\otimes_{\CX}\Bbbk$.
-This is just the left adjoint of the Koszul duality functor which induces the equivalence of \cref{prop:qcoh(cspec)}. \end{remark} \cref{cor:koszulalgebraic} allows us to revisit the classical Koszul duality for modules \eqref{equiv:koszuldualitymodules}, in a substantially equivalent formulation.
-However, this point of view has a considerable advantage.
+This is just the left adjoint of the Koszul duality functor which induces the equivalence of \cref{prop:qcoh(cspec)}. \end{remark} \begin{remark} Let $X$ be a pointed $1$-Koszul space.
+Then the equivalence of \cref{cor:koszulalgebraic} implies some important properties of the stable category $\QCoh(\cSpec(\CX))$. \begin{enumerate} \item The category $\QCoh(\cSpec(\CX))$ is always compactly generated, and hence self-dual, as a presentably $\Bbbk$-linear category: indeed, this follows from the fact that $\LocSys( X;\Bbbk)\simeq\LMod_{\mathrm{C}_{\bullet}(\Omega_*X;\Bbbk)}$ has this property. \item Suppose $X$ is a $\Ebb_1$-monoid in spaces; then, \cref{lemma:cspecmonoidal} implies that $\cSpec(\CX)$ is a $\Ebb_1$-monoid in stacks.
+Thus, both $\LocSys( X;\Bbbk)$ and $\QCoh(\cSpec(\CX))$ come equipped with a convolution monoidal structure induced by the monoid structure of $X$.
+Since $\aff_X$ is a map of groups, \cref{remark:aff0affineness} implies that the equivalence of \cref{cor:koszulalgebraic} is monoidal.
+On the other hand, \cite[Proposition 2.10]{Pascaleff_Pavia_Sibilla_Local_Systems} shows that the convolution monoidal structure on $\LocSys(X;\Bbbk)$ corresponds to the relative tensor product monoidal structure of $\LMod_{\mathrm{C}_{\bullet}(\Omega_*X;\Bbbk)}$; the latter is obviously a \textit{rigid} monoidal category.
+Therefore, under the convolution tensor product, $\QCoh(\cSpec(\CX))$ is a rigid monoidal category as well. \end{enumerate} \end{remark} \cref{cor:koszulalgebraic} allows us to revisit the classical Koszul duality for modules \eqref{equiv:koszuldualitymodules} from a different, though ultimately equivalent, angle.
+This point of view has a considerable advantage.
 Namely, while the concept of $n$-categorical ind-coherent modules is somewhat mysterious and it is far from clear how to define it directly, quasi-coherent sheaves on coaffine stacks can be categorified in a natural way: that is, we can consider quasi-coherent sheaves of $n$-categories over $\cSpec(\CX)$ (\cref{def:nqcoh}).
-Hence, $\Ebb_n$-Koszul duality for categorified modules over $\Ebb_n$-Koszul dual algebras in the topological setting can be straightforwardly generalized as follows. \begin{theorem} Let $n\geqslant1$ be an integer, and let $X$ be a pointed $(n+1)$-Koszul space over a field $\Bbbk$ of characteristic $0$ whose homotopy groups $\pi_q(X)$ are finitely generated for each $q\geqslant0$.
+Hence, $\Ebb_n$-Koszul duality for categorified modules over $\Ebb_n$-Koszul dual algebras in the topological setting can be stated as follows. \begin{theorem} Let $n\geqslant1$ be an integer, let $X$ be a pointed $(n+1)$-Koszul space, and let $\Bbbk$ be a field of characteristic zero.
 Then the natural $(n+1)$-functor